Thommil/tge/README.md

 ## Targeting platform and debug mode

-It's possible to write code for a specific platform the same way TGE do it.
+It's possible to write code for a specific platform the same way TGE does.

 For desktop, add the following Go build directives: